 Next we describe the procedure used to annotate topics pairs with human scores of topic matching.
-The key aspect, which defines the nature of the matchings approximated by the supervised model, is the definition of a topic match.
+The key aspect, which defines the nature of the matching approximated by the supervised model, is the definition of a topic match.
 We define a topic match as conceptual quality of topics -- two topics are considered equal if they are interpretable as the same concepts, where the interpretation of a topic as a concept is as specific as possible.
 This definition is in line with the approach of measuring precise coverage of the reference topics -- we wish to assign high scores to models with topics that match the reference topics precisely.
-The alternative to this approach would be to focus on matching similar topics, such as sub-topics, super-topics, and overlaping topics.
+The alternative to this approach would be to focus on matching similar topics, such as sub-topics, super-topics, and overlapping topics.

 More precisely, two topics -- constructs described by weighted lists of words and documents -- can differ both semantically, on the level of interpreted concepts, and due to the noise caused by stochastic topic model learning algorithms.
 This random variations manifest as a certain proportion of random or unrelated words and documents within the topic.
 On the semantic level, we define topic equality as matching of concepts obtained by interpreting topics as specifically as possible.
 Matching of concepts is defined as equality or near equality of concepts, allowing small variations and similar aspects of a same concept.
 Stochastic differences are accounted for by labeling topics as equal but with presence of noise.
-This is the case when one or both topics contain a noticeable amount of noise but the topics are still interpretable and the equality of interpreted concepts exists as previouisly defined.
+This is the case when one or both topics contain a noticeable amount of noise but the topics are still interpretable and the equality of interpreted concepts exists as previously defined.

 Based on the previous definition, a pair of topics is labeled with $1$ in case of topic equality, i.e., when concepts match without noise.
-A pair is matched with $0.5$ in case of noise or small semantic variation, and with $0$ when the concepts do not match.
-Preliminary experiments showed that such labeling is simpler and more consensual for annotators than labeling on the binary scale that accounts only for the possibilites of match and mismatch.
+A pair is labeled with $0.5$ in case of a match with the presence of noise or small semantic variation, and with $0$ when the concepts do not match.
+Preliminary experiments showed that such labeling is simpler and more consensual for annotators than labeling on the binary scale that accounts only for the possibilities of match and mismatch.